hydrodynamicstability/Invitation-to-Hydrodynamics/histphysics.md

 - W. Heisenberg, 1967:  Nonlinear problems in physics.  *Physics Today*, 20 (5):  27-33.

-According to George Uhlenbeck, who was a student of Paul Ehrenfest, the latter "never mentioned the hydrodynamical equations" because the frontier of physics was quantum theory and nuclear structure, with the rest dismissed as "desperation physics" by Wolfgang Pauli!
-However, Uhlenbeck succeeded Hendrik Kramers as professor of physics and mechanics at Utrecht, and discovered that Kramers had always included a semester on classical hydrodynamics in his three year cycle of courses.
+According to George Uhlenbeck (1900-1988), who was a student of Paul Ehrenfest (1880-1933), the latter "never mentioned the hydrodynamical equations" because the frontier of physics was quantum theory and nuclear structure, with the rest dismissed as "desperation physics" by Wolfgang Pauli (1900-1958)!
+However, Uhlenbeck succeeded Hendrik Kramers (1894-1952) as professor of physics and mechanics at Utrecht, and discovered that Kramers had always included a semester on classical hydrodynamics in his three year cycle of courses.
 Uhlenbeck decided to offer a course on the subject, having taught it to himself:  "It made a great impression on me, and I think that every physicist should have some familiarity with the field.
 It will do even the high energy physicists some good."

 ### Notes on the history of fluid mechanics